-- Kext code signing is mostly useless.
+- Kext code signing is (mostly) useless.

 - Don't trust it as a security measure.

-- Apple doesn't seem to care about patching all vulnerabilities.
+- If it's not a security feature then why does it even exist?

 Conclusions

 - Afaik there's no official product end of life (EOL) policy. - It's either upgrade or be vulnerable. - And that still leaves you with unpatched vulnerabilities...